hermeznetwork/phase2ceremony_3/phase2termination_commitment.md

 * circuit_344_32_256_64: Batch processor of 344 Txs.
 * withdraw: Circuit used to withdraw funds.

-This ceremony was run by 7 trustend individuals from the community:
+This ceremony was run by 7 trusted individuals from the community:

 * [jordi](https://keybase.io/jbaylina)
 * [kobigurk](https://keybase.io/kobigurk)